Trauma-Informed FlourishCare Internship Program

 To apply, students must meet the following qualifications:

-• Enrollment in one of these accredited programs:
+• Enrollment in one of these accredited programs at the University of Louisville

 • Willingness to travel to designated internship sites in rural Kentucky.